Rachel E. Vacek has been a librarian for over 13 years and is an active member in the professional field of web librarianship.

 Also in 2014, she was named one of Library Journal’s Movers & Shakers of the library world.
 In 2007, Rachel was chosen to participate in ALA’s Emerging Leaders Program designed to help develop the next generation of library leaders.
 Apparently, it worked.

-Rachel is originally from West Chester, Ohio (just north of Cincinnati) and earned her bachelor’s degree from the University of Dayton and her master’s degree in library and information science (MLIS) from the University of Pittsburgh.
+Rachel is originally from West Chester, Ohio (just north of Cincinnati) and earned her bachelor’s degree in English from the University of Dayton and her master’s degree in library and information science (MLIS) from the University of Pittsburgh.

 Rachel speaks regularly on library and web technologies at national conferences like Internet Librarian, the ALA Annual and Midwinter Conferences, and the LITA National Forum.
 She’s also been invited to keynote at several regional conferences.